deestbie/console-docs/docs/venom/videopublishrequirements.md

 ### Step 1.
 Create Digital Assets

 Prepare the following digital assets and have them available prior to creating a video profile in the Content Console.
-Because you will be required to upload a video, video URL, or post a live stream URL before you can save your video profile, having these assets available will help to expedite the video publishing process.
+Because you will be required to upload a video, video URL, or post a live stream URL for a live event before you can save your video profile, having these assets available will help to expedite the video publishing process.

 | Options          | Video Sort View                   |
 |:-------------------|:-------------------------------------|